Exponentially more concise quantum recognition of non-RMM regular languages: Introduction

 In Section 4, we study the equivalence problem of 1QFAC.
 Any two 1QFAC ${\cal A}_1$ and ${\cal A}_2$ over the same input alphabet $\Sigma$ are equivalent (resp. $k$-equivalent) iff their probabilities for accepting any input string (resp. length not more than $k$) are equal.
 We reformulate any given 1QFAC with a bilinear computing machine.
 According to \cite{Rab63,Paz71,Tze92}, it follows that 1QFAC ${\cal A}_1$ and ${\cal A}_2$ over the same input alphabet $\Sigma$ are equivalent if and only if they are $(k_{1}n_{1})^2+ (k_{2}n_{2})^2-1$-equivalent, and furthermore there exists a polynomial-time $O([(k_{1}n_{1})^2+ (k_{2}n_{2})^2]^4)$ algorithm for determining their equivalence, where $k_{1}$ and $k_{2}$ are the numbers of classical states of ${\cal A}_1$ and ${\cal A}_2$, as well as $n_{1}$ and $n_{2}$ are the numbers of quantum basis states of ${\cal A}_{1}$ and ${\cal A}_{2}$, respectively.

+Finally, in Section 5, we show that minimization of a 1QFAC is decidable in EXPSPACE.
+To this end, we capitalize on the results of Section 4 and on Renegard's algorithm \cite{Ren88} for sampling semialgebraic sets.

 In general, notation used in this paper will be explained whenever new symbols appear.
 A language $L$ over alphabet $\Sigma$ is accepted by a computing model with {\em bounded error} if there exist $\lambda>0$ and $\epsilon>0$ such that the accepting probability for $x\in L$ is at least $\lambda+\epsilon$ and the accepting probability for $x\not\in L$ is at most $\lambda-\epsilon$.
 In this paper, we always consider the accepting scheme of machines to be bounded error unless we emphasize otherwise.
+Throughout this paper, the notation $\|. \|$ denotes the Euclid norm of a vector.